Figure 1: The man himself, B. F. Skinner.

-Problem behavior requires the best applied science available - applied behavior analysis (ABA).
+Problem behavior requires the best applied science available — applied behavior analysis (ABA).
 ABA developed from B. F. Skinner and his experimental work with animals in tightly controlled laboratory settings.
 He carefully experimented and recorded his findings.

 Skinner observed that animals (e.g., pigeons) responded in lawful ways to a particular set of events.
 For example, when a light came on, if the pigeon pecked a disk, the pigeon immediately received a food pellet.
-In the future, when the pigeon entered the experimental chamber it would behave in a similar manner -when the light came on, the pigeon pecked the disk and received food.
-Skinner called his discovery positive reinforcement.
+In the future, when the pigeon entered the experimental chamber it would behave in a similar manner — when the light came on, the pigeon pecked the disk and received food.
+Skinner called his discovery "positive reinforcement."

 ABA grew from its humble laboratory beginnings as many practitioners wanted to harness the powerful science of behavior (i.e., Applied Behavior Analysis) to better humankind.
-Flash forward to today and an embarrassment of behavior change riches has now made its way into journals, parenting magazines, conferences, classrooms, board rooms and even popular media.
+Flash forward to today and an abundance of behavior change riches has now made its way into journals, parenting magazines, conferences, classrooms, board rooms and even popular media.

 Old School Experimental Behavior Analysts used Standard Graphics

 The methods of ABA rest on careful observation and experimentation.
 Therefore, many people call behavior analysis the science of behavior.
 But like any science, progress depends on the quality and precision of a measurement system.

 B. F. Skinner and his contemporaries had the advantage of a sensitive monitoring device providing standard real time data.
 Everyone who used a “cumulative recorder” would see data forming distinctive patterns.
 Just like going to a doctor who interprets standard views of heart activity on ECGs, Skinner and his crew quickly deduced what specific change patterns meant.